 There is much to be positive about.
-Gillingham and its rural hinterland has thriving sports clubs, established performing groups, a film society, an extensive Artsreach programme operating at Gillingham School, an ambitious and highly successful Community Festival, a number of creative businesses.
+Gillingham and its rural hinterland has thriving sports clubs, established performing groups, a film society, an extensive Artsreach programme operating at Gillingham School, an ambitious and highly successful Community Festival, a number of creative businesses and, currently, enthusiastic involvement in the Salisbury Festival's In Praise of Earth project.
 There are nearly 150 organisations serving the varied needs of the local community.